 Who receives Form 1098T?

-Every 2014 enrolled Wesleyan student whose student account had financial transactions posted during the calendar year will be issued a paper form in late January.
-January transfers and non-enrolled students during 2014 will not be issued a form.
+Every enrolled Wesleyan student whose student account had financial transactions posted during the calendar year will be issued a paper form in late January.
+Non-enrolled students during the calendar year will not be issued a form.
 With the exception of Graduate students, the paper copy is mailed to the student at his/her permanent address on file in the student electronic portfolio (this address is maintained by the student).
 An electronic copy is also available in the student electronic portfolio.

 Do I need to provide Wesleyan with my Social Security Number (SSN)?

 Yes.
 The Registrar's Office maintains your official University record.
 If you did not initially supply your SSN on your admission application you should update your University record.
-You will be sent a reminder email in the fall if your SSN is blank.
+You will be sent a reminder in the fall if your SSN is blank.
 Bring a completed substitute IRS form W-9 to the Registrar's Office.
 You will note on this form that the IRS may levy a $50 penalty if the SSN was requested, but is not provided.

 Why is there not an amount in Box 1?